SL8Entropy/the-constant/README.md

 - *Health System:* Player health with damage and immunity mechanics.
 - *Projectile System:* Projectiles for both player and enemy attacks.
 - *Game Reset Functionality.*
+- *Game Timer:* Tracks the time from game start to reaching the finish line.
+- *Winning Condition:* Displays a win screen when the player reaches the finish line.

 ## File Structure
 ### *Player System*